Ingredients

-- raspberries 750g, plus extra for decorating
+- 750g raspberriesplus extra for decorating

-- golden caster sugar 3 heaped tbsp
+- 3 heaped tbsp golden caster sugar

-- lemon juice (optional)
+- (optional) lemon juice

-- gelatine sheets 4 (about 8g)
+- 4 (about 8g) gelatine sheets

-- crème de menthe 2 tbsp (optional)
+- 2 tbsp (optional) crème de menthe

 Method

-Step 1
+step 1

 Put the raspberries in a saucepan with 200ml cold water and the sugar.
 Stir over a low heat until the sugar dissolves, then bring to the boil.
 Reduce the heat slightly and simmer briskly for 6-8 minutes or until the raspberries are very soft, stirring regularly.

-Step 2
+step 2

 Take the pan off the heat and squish the berries with a potato masher until crushed – don’t blitz them or you’ll end up with a cloudy jelly.
 Pass through a fine sieve into a large jug and make up to 600ml with cold water.
 Sweeten with a touch more sugar or a squeeze of lemon if necessary.
 Return to the saucepan and heat gently.

-Step 3
+step 3

 Soak the gelatine sheets in a bowl half filled with cold water for 5 minutes until soft.
 Lift out with fingers and squeeze over the bowl to remove as much water as possible.
 Whisk the gelatine into raspberry mixture until melted, then pour into a 600ml jelly mould or individual ramekins.

-Step 4
+step 4

 Cover with clingfilm and chill for around 5 hours or until set.
 When ready to eat, dip the mould or moulds into a bowl of just-boiled water and hold for the count of 5.

-Step 5
+step 5

 Turn the jelly out onto a large plate, or individual plates, decorate with fresh berries and pour over a little crème de menthe if you like.
 Serve with cream.